cantbewong/k8shomelab/tcejumpbox/JUMPBOXVM.md

 Go to the TCE content library and right click on the OVA to create a new VM called tcejumpbox placing it in the resource pool associated with TCE.

+In Customize template stage

+1. Set Instance ID to tcejumpbox (same as VM name)
+2. Set hostname to tcejumpbox (same as VM name)
+3. Leave URL to seed instance data untouched and empty
+4. Set ssh public keys to the same public key you used in the cloud-init file
+5. Set Encoded user-data to the Base64 encoded version of the cloud-init file that we converted in VisualStudioCode - just cut and paste from the editor
+6. set password to changeme
+7. press NEXT

+## Configure the TCE jumpbox VM and power it on

-After it is created, edit VM settings to 2 CPU, 8GB of memory and 64GB of disk.
+After the jumpbox VM is created, edit VM settings to 8GB of memory and 64GB of disk.
 Optionally you can enable cut and paste to console window as described [here](https://kb.vmware.com/s/article/57122).
-If you think you may be doing this frequently use the name tcejumpboxtemplate instead and convert this to a template without ever powering it on.
+If you think you may be doing this frequently use the name tcejumpboxtemplate instead and convert this to a template without ever powering it on - then deploy/customize jumpboxes from the template.

-## Configure the TCE jumpbox VM and power it on

-Go to Configure, vApp Options Edit.

-1. Set user-data to the Base64 encoded version of the cloud-init file that we converted in VisualStudioCode - just cut and paste from the editor
-2. Set public keys to the same public key you used in the cloud-init
-3. set password to changeme
-4. set instance-id top tcejumpbox (same as VM name)
-5. set hostname to tcejumpbox (same as VM name)
-6. seedfrom option is left untouched and empty
-7. save

 Power on the VM and open a remote console window to watch.
 You can also watch cpu, and network consumption using the Monitor/Overview tab.
-You should see it start and consume a burst of resource as it initializes the VM, after a few minutes it will complete and power itself off.
+You should see it start and consume a burst of resource as it initializes the VM, after about 5 minutes (depends on Internet download speed) it will complete and power itself off.

-Power the VM back on and logon as user ubuntu, password changeme.
+Power the VM back on and logon as default user ubuntu, password changeme.
 It will force you to enter a new password.
 You should also be able to ssh in using your ssh key once you determine a network IP.

 The tanzu CLI is designed for use by a non-root user.
-You can login as the tceadmin user using ssh with the key associated with the public one you submitted when the VM was started the first time.
+You can login as the second user (tceadmin) using ssh with the key associated with the public one you submitted in user-data when the VM was started the first time.

-If things went as expected to can invoke the Tanzu CLI to deploy a TCE management cluster
+If things went as expected, you can invoke the Tanzu CLI to deploy a TCE management cluster

 ```shell
 tanzu management-cluster create --ui --bind <VM ip here>:8080 --browser none